 C-Note Quotes in Gang Leader for a Day

 The Gang Leader for a Day quotes below are all either spoken by C-Note or refer to C-Note.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin edition of Gang Leader for a Day published in 2008.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin edition of Gang Leader for a Day published in 2008.).

 Chapter 3 Quotes

 He [JT] had no real sense of what I would actually be writing—because, in truth, I didn’t know myself.
 Nor did I know if he’d be upset with me for having seen him beat up C-Note, or if perhaps he’d try to censor me.

 C-Note Character Timeline in Gang Leader for a Day

 The timeline below shows where the character C-Note appears in Gang Leader for a Day.
 The colored dots and icons indicate which themes are associated with that appearance.

 Chapter 2 – First Days on Federal Street

 Chapter 3 – Someone to Watch Over Me